Artillery in the Red Army

 Guns should fire over open sights, or with a slightly advanced observer, unless in well-prepared positions.

-Placing a section of MGs with any battery, tachankas for the horse artillery, would appear to be common.
+Placing a section of MGs with any battery, or tachankas for the horse artillery, would appear to be common.

 Relative effectiveness